-- In this part, the focus is mainly lexical (e.g. affixation, compounding). - Part 3 is a word-building task, consisting of a text with eight gaps.
+In this part, the focus is mainly lexical (e.g. affixation, compounding)

+Part 3 is a word-building task, consisting of a text with eight gaps plus one example.
 The types of word-building involve not just the addition of affixes (e.g. honest to dishonesty or person to impersonal), but also internal changes (e.g. strong to strengthened) and compounding (e.g. rain to raindrop or set to outset).
 Any number of changes may be made to the stem word (e.g. doubt to undoubtedly is three changes) and candidates may be required to demonstrate understanding of the text beyond sentence level.
-Candidates type their answers in the gaps, or write their answers in capital letters on the answer sheet.
+Candidates write their answers in capital letters on the answer sheet.
+PART 4 Key word transformations